Interactions of pre- and postselected quantum particles

 We have revisited the concepts of the TSVF which is helpful for the analysis of pre- and postselected quantum systems.
 To avoid any confusion, we stress that the TSVF is fully compatible with the standard approach to quantum mechanics.
 However, it simplifies calculations of effects of pre- and postselected quantum systems and provides intuition about what can be achieved using pre- and postselection.
 It achieves this by describing the pre- and postselected system itself, while the standard calculation requires analyzing the system and its entanglement with other systems it interacted with between pre- and postselection.

 The main concept of the TSVF, the weak value, was introduced and is still frequently used as the outcome of a weakened measurement obtained by averaging on the pre- and postselected ensemble.
-We extended this paradigm of weak values as a conditional average to the observation of the coupling between two systems which are both pre- and postselected.
+We extended this to the observation of the coupling between two systems which are \textit{both} pre- and postselected.

-We argue that a more profound concept of a weak value is given when pre- and postselection is complete, which we named ``pure weak values'' (in contrast to mixed weak values emerging in cases where the pre- and postselection is not complete).
+Furthermore, we argue that a more profound concept of a weak value is given when pre- and postselection is complete, which we named ``pure weak values'' (in contrast to mixed weak values emerging in cases where the pre- and postselection is not complete).
 In the limit of very short coupling, the system interacts with any other system as if the weak value were an eigenvalue.
 The deviation is only of the second order in the small parameter of the duration of the interaction, so the cases of numerically equal pure weak values correspond to essentially the same interaction even if they correspond to different pre- and postselections.
 For mixed weak values the effect of the interactions of numerically equal weak values differ, in general, in the first order of the duration of the interaction, which is the same as the effect of the interaction itself, so we cannot claim that a mixed weak value fully specifies the interaction of a pre- and postselected system.